Adenhall/tender-server/README.md

     |--index.ts (This is the entry point for the whole application.
 You can configure the server, Express in here)

 ```
+**Notes**

+Whenever you create a service, update it in `swagger.json` for documentation.
+See https://inspector.swagger.io/builder to test run your API endpoint and then you can do `Create API Definition` to stick it in our `swagger.json`

 ### How to start locally
 - Create an .env file in root from .env.template (You can skip this one if you don't want to setup a remote mongoDB)